 Images (from left): RWTH at night, Magnetic resonance facility, RWTH in the historic city of Aachen

 Application.
-PhD students in the Chemical Science and Engineering in the early stages (typically first or second year) at UCSB, UCB and UCLA are encouraged to apply to become IRES Fellows.
+PhD students in the Chemical Science and Engineering in the early stages (first to third year) at UCSB, UCB and UCLA are encouraged to apply to become IRES Fellows.
 You will perform research in your first summer at the RWTH Aachen University in Germany on the topics, and at the interface, of catalysis, chemical transformation, modeling and magnetic resonance characterization.
 Your research stay will be framed with several workshops on sustainable chemistry and chemistry at the academia-industry interface, while as IRES fellows you will participate in the annual SusTech workshop taking place at UCSB.
 You will receive a summer stipend of $5500, while your travel expenses and accommodation covered.
 Our RWTH partners will organize finding the accommodation for the IRES fellows in Aachen.
-Applications open October 15, 2017 and close on December 11, 2017.
+The application deadline is extended until January 15 (Monday) 2018.

 Scope.
 Our goal is to train a cohort of early-stage chemistry and chemical engineering graduate students to the connecting M3 cycle consisting of synthesis (Make), innovative measurements (Measure) and system modeling or sustainable operation (Model) in the context of applied chemistry in Germany.
 This M3 cycle is critically important in modern chemistry as it represents an effective way to achieve rapid advances in chemical synthesis and the understanding of chemical transformations, yet this cycle is not broadly implemented in the U.S. chemical science curriculum.
 The proposed educational excursion will train students to better understand the interrelationship between academia and industry, as well as intercultural differences that they will encounter in a global economy.